Isaiah Mobley: Bahamas national team

 Mobley has been an integral member of the Bahamas national team.

+Mobley first appeared with the team at the 2025 FIBA AmeriCup, finishing in 11th place.
+He averaged 11 points, 6.3 rebounds, and 4.3 assists in three games, losing all three.

 Personal life

 Mobley's father Eric played college basketball for Cal Poly Pomona and Portland and played professionally in China, Indonesia, Mexico, and Portugal.
 He later coached Amateur Athletic Union (AAU) basketball for 11 years.
 In 2018, he was hired as assistant basketball coach for USC.
 Mobley's younger brother Evan, with whom he played in high school and college, was drafted by the same NBA team (Cavaliers) one year before he was.